zonemaster/zonemaster-backend/docs/installation.md

 user has just enough permissions to run the backend software.

 >
-> Note : Only run the above command during an initial installation of the
+> Note : Only run the above command during an initial installation of
-> Zonemaster backend.
+> Zonemaster Backend.
 If you do this on an existing system, you will wipe out the
 > data in your database.
 >